PatientPadawan/make-my-day-client/README.md

-# Make My Day Events website / blog
+# Make My Day Events Blog

-This project was created for Make My Day Events LLC and allows administrators to update the site with custom content.
-This is achieved through a WYSIWYG editor that outputs a html string which is in turn converted to custom React elements.
+This project was created for Make My Day Events LLC

+and allows administrators to update the site with

+custom content.
+This is achieved through a WYSIWYG

+editor that outputs a html string which is in turn

+converted to custom React elements.

 ## Links